 Documentation for the Farm Sector Cash Receipts Estimation

-Beginning with the August 2015 release, ERS adopted a new methodology that enabled estimation of an expanded detail of commodity cash receipt data in the Farm Income and Wealth Statistics data product.
-This page explains the new methodology used to estimate previously unpublished State-level cash receipts.
-It begins with a brief discussion about why the new method was necessary, outlines a detailed explanation of the methodology, and details the method's implications and benefits.
+Beginning with the August 2015 release, ERS adopted a methodology that enabled estimation of an expanded detail of commodity cash receipt data in the Farm Income and Wealth Statistics data product.
+This page explains the methodology used to estimate previously unpublished State-level cash receipts.
+It begins with a brief discussion about why the method was necessary, outlines a detailed explanation of the methodology, and details the method's implications and benefits.

 Why Is a New Cash Receipts Estimation Method Necessary?